VSI Research Shows Stem Cell Therapy Improves Low Back Pain

 NEW Research Findings: Intradiscal injection of autologous bone marrow aspirate concentrate improves low back pain at one year

-The spine surgeons and the director of regenerative medicine at Virginia Spine Institute initiated a research study to prove the effectiveness of bone marrow aspirate concentrate (BMAC), widely known as stem cell therapy, to resolve low back pain.
+The spine surgeons and the director of regenerative medicine at VSI initiated a research study to prove the effectiveness of bone marrow aspirate concentrate (BMAC), widely known as stem cell therapy, to resolve low back pain.
 The findings of this one-year study suggest that intradiscal injection of autologous bone marrow aspirate concentrate (BMAC) has the potential to be an effective non-surgical treatment for chronic discogenic low back pain.

 Chronic low back pain is one of the leading causes of disability and poor quality of life in the US and worldwide.
 A common cause of chronic low back pain is degenerative disc disease.
 Current non-surgical treatments for degenerative disc disease-associated low back pain are typically effective.
 However, for patients who fail these treatments, surgical fusion is often used as a last-line treatment.
 Surgical treatment is associated with higher healthcare expenditures and a more invasive procedure.
 As such, there is growing interest in the field of regenerative medicine and stem cell therapy as a less invasive treatment for low back pain.